Tiosa: Transportation

-Tiosa is located on Hajira–Kolkata National Highway 6.
+Tivsa is located on Hajira–Kolkata National Highway 6.

 Places of religious interest

 Warkhed - Birthplace of Sant Adkoji Maharaj.
 He is guru of RastraSant Tukdoji Maharaj.

 Mozari - Workplace of great personality Rastrasant Tukdoji Maharaj.Vandaniya maharaj had given a great donation in INDIAN independence.
 He founded Vishwa Hindu Parishad, Bharat Sadhu Samaj, Akhil Bharatiya Shri Gurudeo Sevamandal.

 There is also a lake mostly known as Gurudev Lake and also there is Manavata Mandir.

 Shendurjana Bazar - Workplace of Achchut Maharaj.
 He was the follower of Tukdoji Maharaj.